top of page

 Crossing bridge.jpeg

-You can cross the Roman/Mamluke bridge as it has been repaired - but only halfway!or you will find yourself in Jordan!
+You can cross the Roman/Mamluke bridge, as it has been repaired.
+But go no further than halfway, or you will find yourself in Jordan!

 bottom of page